muecke87/conventions/docs/javascript.md

     import { doSomething } from './FancyModule';
     ```

+  - For module-internal imports use relative paths:

+    ```javascript
+    //bad
+    import GuidelineStore from 'modules/reader/stores/GuidelineStore';
+    import SearchResultItem from 'modules/reader/components/SearchResultList/SearchResultItem';

+    //good
+    import GuidelineStore from '../stores/GuidelineStore';
+    import SearchResultItem from './SearchResultItem';
+    ```

+  - For module-external imports (libraries) use absolute paths:

+    ```javascript
+    //bad
+    import Accordion from '../../../../elements/Accordion';
+    import fetchData from '../../../../utils/higher-order/fetchData';

+    //good
+    import Accordion from 'elements/Accordion';
+    import fetchData from 'utils/higher-order/fetchData';
+    ```

+  - Sort modules after their directory path:

+    ```javascript
+    import connectToStores from 'fluxible/addons/connectToStores';
+    import FluxibleComponent from 'fluxible/addons/FluxibleComponent';
+    import _ from 'lodash';
+    import React from 'react';
+    import Router from 'react-router';
+    import BrowserHistory from 'react-router/lib/BrowserHistory';

+    import Accordion from 'elements/Accordion';
+    import Loader from 'elements/Loader';
+    import PageHeader from 'elements/PageHeader';
+    import fetchData from 'utils/higher-order/fetchData';
+    import loadGuideline from '../actions/loadGuideline';
+    import GuidelineStore from '../stores/GuidelineStore';
+    import SearchResultItem from './SearchResultItem';
+    ```

+  - Add an index.js file to an exported module, which's parent folder has the same name as the module itself (prevents repetitions in import statements):

+    ```javascript
+    // app/elements/TextField/index.js
+    import TextField from './TextField';
+    export default TextField;
+    ```

 ## Comparison Operators & Equality

   - Use `===` and `!==` over `==` and `!=`.

   - Use shortcuts.

     ```javascript
     // bad
     if (name !== '') {
         // ...
     }

     // good
     if (name) {
         // ...
     }

     // bad
     if (collection.length > 0) {
         // ...
     }

     // good
     if (collection.length) {
         // ...